DeclanChidlow/vale.rocks/src/posts/hacker-news.md

 Hacker News is editorially independent from Y Combinator and has [a policy](https://news.ycombinator.com/newsfaq.html#cflag:~:text=YC%20suppressed%20on%20HN) of moderating 'less, not more, when YC or a YC startup is the topic.'.
 Y Combinator does, however, advertise batch applications in the site's footer.
 Y Combinator-funded companies have the ability to post job advertisements on Hacker News, which appear at position 6 on the front page and have a fixed decay, and may also post [Launch HN](https://news.ycombinator.com/launches) posts.

+There is a degree of randomness to what ends up on the front page.
+A post can be submitted at one time and see no activity, then submitted again at another time and go to #1 on the front page.
+A post can even be submitted multiple times and not see any success.
+Hacker News attempts to address this in a few ways to give links multiple chances at success.
+Articles aren't [considered duplicates if they haven't seen significant attention](https://news.ycombinator.com/item?id=21852691) and users are able to submit the same link multiple times.
+There is also the second-chance pool and invitations to resubmit posts.

-### Second Chance Pool & Invited Links
+### Second-Chance Pool & Invited Links

 Oftentimes Hacker News submissions will be overlooked, even if they are extremely good and of high quality.
 Moderators often notice these links and will frequently give them another chance.
-Users can also email the moderators to request that a submission be given a second chance if one really deserves it.
+Users can also email the moderators to request that a submission be given a second-chance if one really deserves it.

 When a submission is given a second chance, its post date is updated, and so are the post dates of any comments.
 Originally, [comment post dates weren't changed](https://news.ycombinator.com/item?id=48740177), but that led to confusion from users as to how a comment was commented before a post was posted, but the updated approach of bringing forward comment timestamps also confuses users.
+Users are sent an email inviting them to repost their submission if it is too old to be placed in the second-chance pool.

-Submissions in the second chance pool or those which have been invited for resubmission are added directly to the front page, giving them great visibility and often leading to them remaining there for long periods.
+Submissions in the second-chance pool or those which have been invited for resubmission are added directly to the front page for a brief period, giving them great visibility and often leading to them remaining there for long periods.
 Posts included in the second-chance pool are often referred to as having been 're-upped'.

 ## Moderation